OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/hooks.md

 Pre-commit hooks are checks and syntax formatters that run upon every commit.
 If one of the hooks fails, the commit is aborted and you have to commit again after you resolved the issues raised by the hooks.
-Pre-commit hooks are defined in the *.pre-commit-config.yaml*.
-The template project contains most hooks you will need.
+Pre-commit hooks are defined in the *.pre-commit-config.yaml*. template_project contains most hooks you will need.
 Below we present three common hooks.
 Note that some hooks are programming language agnostic while others work on a specific language.
 You can find a list of most hooks in the [pre-commit documentation](https://pre-commit.com/index.html) under Supported hooks.

 - [black](https://github.com/psf/black): Reformats your python code according to a